thhj153/BREAK/README.md

-This is the official code of paper "Has the News Content Been Fully Explored?
-A Long-Short Range Semantic Dependency Network for Fake News Early Detection"
+This is the official code of paper "Graph with Sequence: Broad-Range Semantic Modeling for Fake News Detection"

 First, setting parameters on config.py (dataset name, data path, and so on)